sio2Graphs/Pareto-Releases/README.md

 2nd level labels were using 1st level labels for coloring

 ## v7.9.4.6 Certified
-Published originally on 01/18/2023 13th offer
-Submitted with standard notes on 02/20/2023

-**3 Major Improvements**
+###### published 02/2023

+#### 3 Major Changes
-* Add rectangular box behind bars, a bar and a statement to highlight the 80%, add driver highlights for the 20%
+Add rectangular box behind bars, a bar and a statement to highlight the 80%, add driver highlights for the 20%<br/>
-* Added scrolling
+Added scrolling<br/>
-* Added Repeating Gradients
+Added Repeating Gradients<br/>

-**3 Minor Improvements**
+#### 3 Minor Improvements
-* Added Transparency property, used PBI included sort options for forced sort, improved tooltips to display text
+Added Transparency property, used PBI included sort options for forced sort, improved tooltips to display text<br/>
-* Added Click, Mouse Hover In and Out to Values to compensate for almost no data context menu
+Added Click, Mouse Hover In and Out to Values to compensate for almost no data context menu<br/>
-* Bar Coloring default changed to “Each” from one solid color
+Bar Coloring default changed to “Each” from one solid color<br/>

 **2 Bug Fixes**
 * Make the spine thinner on Category X to show almost no data